We will consider human-computer interactions from several perspectives:

 - Vibration API – http://www.w3.org/TR/vibration/

-The Geolocation API gives access to the GPS even when the browser is offline.
+The Geolocation API gives access to the device GPS, and even works when the browser is offline.
 Multimedia provides audio and video tags.
-Motion Sensor gives access to the device’s accelerometers and consequently can be used to implement the compass and level.
+Motion Sensor gives access to the device’s accelerometers and consequently can be used to implement a compass or a level.
 Form Virtual Keyboards give mobile devices different keyboards depending on the text field attributes.
 Touch Events give access to continuous X-Y page and screen coordinates, so can be used to implement drawing and gesturing.
 HTML Media Capture gives access to the camera in the device so that photos videos can be captures.
 Web Speech API provides speech recognition and Vibration API vibrates the device, but these are implemented only in Chrome.

 Most but not all these APIs are implemented by the major modern browsers, you should check the implementation status at